Hic Sunt Dracones

 Crucial note on whiteboard interviews

 Whiteboarding can be a helpful tool in the technical interview process.
-However, it should be only one of several steps, including pair programming and technical discussions.
+However, if used, it should not be the only step but one of several, including pair programming and technical discussions.

 The use of take-home projects in technical interviews